Stroke Rehabilitation in Langley

 Stroke rehabilitation is a program of therapies designed to help you relearn skills lost after a stroke.
 Depending on the parts of your brain affected by the stroke, rehabilitation can help with movement, speech, strength, and daily living skills.

 A stroke can result in physical disabilities and cognitive impairments.
-Physiotherapy is integral to stroke rehabilitation to help you regain strength, mobility, coordination and balance.
+Neurological physiotherapy is integral to stroke rehabilitation to help you regain strength, mobility, coordination and balance.
 It involves exercises, education and advice to maximize your ability to optimal function.

 Stroke Rehabilitation Physiotherapy Management